Clinical & Translational Science Institute Degree Programs

 Several bioinformatics programs at NYU Langone’s Vilcek Institute of Graduate Biomedical Sciences complement our dual degree and MSCI programs in translational and clinical research.

 In the one-year MS in Biomedical Informatics program, students learn to create novel computational methods to solve challenging problems in biomedical research.
 Learn more about the MS in Biomedical Informatics.

 Systems and Computational Biomedicine PhD Training Program

-In the three-year Systems and Computational Biomedicine PhD Training Program, doctoral candidates are trained to design and implement methods for capturing, storing, and retrieving clinical and population-level data for translational research.
+In the Systems and Computational Biomedicine PhD Training Program, doctoral candidates are trained to design and implement methods for capturing, storing, and retrieving clinical and population-level data for translational research.
 Learn more about the Systems and Computational Biomedicine PhD Training Program.